Edb83/self-isolution/TESTING.md

 **To be able to register easily without needing to input lots of information**

 - The Register page asks only for username and password, nothing else.
-- There is a visual indication that the username and password are of an acceptible length, along with clear requirements for the expected input.
+- There is a visual indication that the username and password are of an acceptable length, along with clear requirements for the expected input.

 ### As a returning user I want...